sleep-er/sleep-er.github.io/_posts/2013-12-05-Fracking-IE8.md

 {% endhighlight %}

 <p>
-There is probably an simpler way that overwriting the whole section but that works.
+There is probably an simpler way than overwriting the whole section but it works.
 </p>